altocodenl/tagaway/readme.md

 ### Todo beta

-- Pivs
-   - Feedback box
-   - Fix bug untagging with unselect all
-   - Fix scroll + back bug
-   - Fix position moving around when uploads are happening in the background
-- Upgrade to gotoB 2.2.0: add mute events, use teishi.inc, teishi.prod = true in server
 - Share & manage
    - If user A shares tag X with user B:
       - User A sees the tag as shared with others in its share view.